 The next day we took the road less travelled to the Monastery – not for the faint hearted as the last part is unmarked and quite steep.
 It proved stunning and exhausting for the little feet but all worth it in the end, away from the all the tourists, mule handlers and souvenir stall sellers.
 We started from little Petra, drive off-road with one of the locals, ascent of a couple of mountains and some steep descents, breathtaking landscapes enjoyed in peace.
 And just as we doubted our choice, we spotted the majestic Al Deir – the Monastery.
-The backdoor to Petra is to be uploaded soon on Youtube.
+The backdoor to Petrahas been uploaded on Youtube and our dedicated article is here.
 UNESCO World Heritage Site, the Rose City of Petra was first settled around the 6th century BC by the Nabataeans and was rediscovered in 1812 – truly a lifetime experience.
 We got back to our car mostly on the main trail – more tombs, temples, an impressive amphitheatre and a Roman colonnaded street.

 Dead legs and full of dust and broken back from carrying the toddler, we wrapped up our itinerary of 10 days Israel and Jordan with Dead Sea Marriott – the rejuvenating properties of the Dead Sea’s salt-rich waters are well known and the Marriott caters gracefully for families with their 6 pools, array of restaurants, spa and kidsclub.